gardener/etcd-druid/docs/concepts/controllers.md

 While building the controller, an event filter is set such that the behaviour of the controller depends on the `gardener.cloud/operation: reconcile` *annotation*.
 This is controlled by the `--ignore-operation-annotation` CLI flag, which, if set to `false`, tells the controller to perform reconciliation only when this annotation is present.
 If the flag is set to `true`, the controller will trigger reconciliation anytime the `Etcd` spec, and thus `generation`, changes.

 The reason this filter is present is because any disruption in the `Etcd` resource due to reconciliation (due to changes in the `Etcd` spec, for example) while workloads are being run would be disastrous.
 Hence, any user who wishes to avoid such disruptions, can choose to set the `--ignore-operation-annotation` CLI flag to `false`.
-An example of this is Gardener's [gardenlet](https://github.com/gardener/gardener/blob/master/docs/concepts/gardenlet.md), which reconciles of the `Etcd` resource only during a shoot cluster's [*maintenance window*](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md).
+An example of this is Gardener's [gardenlet](https://github.com/gardener/gardener/blob/master/docs/concepts/gardenlet.md), which reconciles the `Etcd` resource only during a shoot cluster's [*maintenance window*](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md).

 The controller adds a finalizer to the `Etcd` resource in order to ensure that the `Etcd` instance does not get deleted while the system is still dependent on the existence of the `Etcd` resource.
 Only the *etcd controller* can delete a resource once it adds finalizers to it.
 This ensures that the proper deletion flow steps are followed while deleting the resource.
 When the *etcd controller* enters the deletion flow, components are deleted in the reverse order that they were deployed in.